 Currently there are roughly 1.4 million men and women serving in the military.
 Of those 1.4 million, roughly 1.2 million are male and 202,000 are female.
 Among those individuals, there are four main types of marital statuses, including civilian marriages, joint marriages, single with children, and single with no children.
 Roughly 50 percent of military personnel are in civilian marriages.
 As of 2000, the enlisted divorce rate was roughly 2.9 percent.
 However, in 2011, the rate of divorce had risen to 4.1 percent.

 With those statistics, it’s important that you know that you are not alone in this.
 Not only are there other individuals facing the same challenge as you are, but the military divorce attorneys at Knies, Helland & McPherson Law are here to walk you through the process.
 We will support you along the way and help you come up with a personalized solution strategy to help you walk away from the process with as much dignity as you deserve.

 How Long Can Military Divorces Take?

-engaged in an active relationship or dating, you could face military disciplinary
+During the separation and divorce process, the way you conduct yourself can significantly impact your military career.
+For example, if you are engaged in an active relationship or dating, you could face military disciplinary proceedings.

 Do I Need an Attorney for a Military Divorce?